jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/2- Beam Me Up (Version Control and Deployment).md

 For those reasons, I'll be linking to several external guides that cover these very important subjects much more thoroughly than I could, and which will be more likely to stay up to date and cover all operating systems.
 What I'll be writing are the parts that won't change either with time or with switching between operating systems.

+If you're already familiar with version-control systems, feel free to skim until you get to the end, where we discuss deployment.

 So let's dive in!

 ## What is Version Control?